cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

     def __str__(self):
         return str(self._adjdict)
 ```

 First, we want to test if our graph initializes correctly with randomly generated edge data.
 To test this property, we generate tuples of randomly generated integers with values between 1 and 8.
 Please note that this choice of range is arbitrary, and respresnts that the graph will have vertices (_nodes_) named between 1 to 8.
 These randomly generated edge tuples are collected in the edge list which will be passed as an argument to our `Graph` class `__init__` method.

 Next, we define our first test method, namely `test_graph_init_behavior`.
 The `@given` decorator (_imported as gv here_) sits rights on top of our test method.
 Our test method recieves one instance of random data and creates a Graph object with it.
 The same random data is used to create expected set of edges (_expect_edges_) and expected set of vertices (_expect_vertices_).
 After that, we assert that this newly initialized graph shall return a set of edges and a set of vertices that match our expected sets.

 Our second test method, namely `test_graph_symmetry` tests if the initialized graph is symmetric.
 This method asserts that if a graph has an edge `<(a, b)>`, then `<a>` must appear in the neighbours of `<b>` in graph's adjacency dictionary, and  `<b>` must appear in the neighbours of `<a>` in graph's adjacency dictionary.

-**_note 1: we define our strategy again for the second test method.
-If we have to write more test methods, this way of defining strategy is laborious._**
+**Note 1**: we define our strategy again for the second test method.
+If we have to write more test methods, this way of defining strategy is laborious.

-**_note 2: one may be tempted to create one test method by putting assertions for initialization and symmetry in the same method.
+**Note 2**: one may be tempted to create one test method by putting assertions for initialization and symmetry in the same method.
 However, it is not recommended.
 We want to test different properties seprately.
-This shall help us in finding causes of failures easily when our test suites become large._**
+This shall help us in finding causes of failures easily when our test suites become large.

 ```python
 import unittest